German election: Angela Merkel hits campaign trail with Armin Laschet | DW | 21.09.2021

 Since Germans don't vote directly for chancellor, some of them may not want to cast their ballot for the CDU/CSU to lead without Merkel at the helm.
 Though a centrist like her, Laschet has been criticized — including from within his own party — for distancing himself from Merkel and failing to connect with voters.

 "Maybe she's also not so convinced by him," Anne Ehrich, a 71-year-old retiree from Hamburg, told DW.
-She said that she and her husband just happened to be on vacation in Stralsund on Tuesday.
-They stopped by the square for only one reason: To get a final glimpse of Merkel as chancellor.
+While on vacation in Stralsund on Tuesday, she and her husband stopped by the square for only one reason: To get a final glimpse of Merkel as chancellor.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year’s elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.